MikeWeiZhou/ci-dashboard/docs/howto_setup_ci_dashboard_server.md

 ### 1. Download and Install Node.js v8.11.1 (latest stable long-term-release as of writing)
 from https://nodejs.org/

-### 2. Install Required Node Modules
+### 2. Install Required Node Modules (Only when things go wrong)
-**THIS STEP SHOULD NOT BE NECESSARY AS ALL REQUIRED NODE MODULES SHOULD BE ALREADY INSTALLED INTO THE node_modules DIRECTORY**.
-However, you may need to run this step if you are initializing the node project from scratch or attempting to run on an operating system other than Windows 10.
+**This step should not be necessary as all required node modules should already be installed into the node_modules directory.** However, you may need to run this step if you are initializing the node project from scratch or attempting to run/develop on an operating system other than Windows 10, as this project is solely developed on Windows 10.

-* 1. Open command prompt and change directory to root of this project
+* Open command prompt and change directory to root of this project
-* 2. Run command: **npm install <node module>**
+* Run command: **npm install <node module>**

-**List of required node modules:**
+#### List of required node modules:

-* mocha (unit testing framework)
+* **mocha** (unit testing framework)